jon-bit/The-Book-Of-Forbidden-Knowlege/README.md

 ### Requirements to get in the book (2 out of 3 needed, or special permission):
 - Open source and/or source available  (a github repo/account needed)
-- Must be a organization compared to a company
+- Must be an organization compared to a company
 - Must support a good cause

 ## TV
 -----
-- [iptv] - iptv is a github repo that supports and lists free (and even legal) TV channels for anyone to watch(some can be georestichted)
+- [iptv] - iptv is a github repo that supports and lists free (and even legal) TV channels for anyone to watch(some can be georestricted)
 - [tvheadend] - tvheadend is a software that can be installed on a raspberry pi and can be used with a TV antenna or [iptv] to record or stream shows.

 ## SBC (Single Board Computers)